theomarentes/toolkit.theoatrix.net/README.md

 - **supertest**: Facilitates testing of HTTP endpoints, allowing for automated testing of Express routes to ensure API reliability and correctness.

 ### Frontend Dependencies
-- **@testing-library/jest-dom**: Provides custom matchers for Jest, making it easier to assert various conditions in the Theoatrix Toolkit's DOM elements during testing.
-- **bootstrap**: Used to style the Theoatrix Toolkit's frontend, offering a wide range of responsive design components for a polished UI/UX.
 - **react**: A JavaScript library for building user interfaces, serving as the backbone for developing the Theoatrix Toolkit's dynamic and interactive web pages.
 - **react-bootstrap**: Combines Bootstrap styling with React components, facilitating the development of the Theoatrix Toolkit's UI with predefined, stylized components.
 - **react-dom**: Offers DOM-specific methods necessary for the Theoatrix Toolkit to render UI components efficiently in the web browser.